maldoinc/wireup/docs/pages/integrations/fastapi/class_based_handlers.md

 To test with overridden dependencies (mocks, stubs, fakes, etc.), set up the override before creating the `TestClient`.

+!!! warning

+    For class-based handlers, constructor dependencies are resolved at app startup.
+    Overrides applied after startup do not re-instantiate handlers and will not affect already-created constructor dependencies.

 ```python
 from wireup.integration.fastapi import get_app_container